herospanda/Thesis_SijevanderVeen./README.md

 results?:

 Supervised  training  methods  like  Random  forest and Naive Bayes classification are used to classify text.
+Currently Recurrent Neural networks are more frequent used, they are know to performing well on sequential data.

 4) Can Facebook conversations be compared, using the the likeliness of the post as gold standard?: